Corporate climate strategy: a business and competitiveness issue

 Added to this are new national and European regulations limiting the scope for companies to engage in greenwashing.

-Can a climate plan pay for itself?
+Can your climate strategy pay for itself?

 Implementing an action plan to reduce environmental impact inevitably requires investment.
 The first fear of managers is therefore that they will not be able to recoup these investments.
 As a result, climate actions are perceived as a cost to the company.